kavia-common/copy-of-mvp-career-platform-212669-212686/CareerPlatformDatabase/README.md

    npm start

 Notes and troubleshooting:
 - Express dependency: db_visualizer/package.json includes "express": "^4.18.2".
 The server uses require("express") and does not rely on any custom aliasing.
-If you see "Cannot find module './lib/express'", it typically means:
+- If you see "Cannot find module './lib/express'":
-  a) You're not in the db_visualizer directory when starting Node
+  a) You might not be in the db_visualizer directory when starting Node
-  b) node_modules are missing or corrupted (run npm ci or npm install in db_visualizer)
+  b) node_modules may be missing or corrupted
   c) You attempted to start the server from a different directory causing module resolution to fail
+  Fix: Run ./db_visualizer_start.sh (recommended) which will reinstall dependencies and repair a corrupted Express install if detected.
+Or manually reinstall as shown above.
 - ESM: The visualizer uses CommonJS (require).
 Do not switch to ESM-only imports unless you update package.json "type": "module" and all imports accordingly.
 - This container’s startup.sh intentionally does NOT start the Node visualizer.
 PostgreSQL remains healthy even if Node dependencies are not installed.
-- To start via helper: run ./db_visualizer_start.sh from the CareerPlatformDatabase directory.
-It ensures correct working directory and installs dependencies if missing.

 Health check
 - You can add a DB health check using psql, e.g.: